I Tried Ember’s Self-Heating Mug For Two Years — & It’s Changed The Way I Drink Coffee

 After years of slowly sipping coffee only to toss it out or heat it up in the microwave when it gets cold, I’ve been burned (metaphorically) by lukewarm drinks one too many times.
 So, when I came across the idea of temperature-regulating mugs like the ones launched by Ember, it seemed like a perfect solution.
 Not so perfect?
 The price tag.
 For posterity’s (and your budget’s) sake, I decided to try out the Ember mug and find out for myself whether this high-tech mug could be worth its $100 price tag.
-For the past year, I’ve been drinking coffee every day out of my Ember mug and here’s my unbiased Ember mug review.
+For the past two years, I’ve been drinking coffee every day out of my Ember mug and here’s my unbiased Ember mug review.

 When it arrived, the first thing I noticed about the mug is the sleek look of the design.
 It comes in a variety of colors, like the matte black and white (linked above), and metallic silver, copper, or gold.
 I opted for the black Ember Mug 2, the 10-ounce design.
 And, my first question after opening it: How do you pair the Ember mug?
 After charging it on its charging base which also doubles as a coaster, it was ready to sync via Bluetooth to the Ember app on my phone.
 Open the app and select your mug or thermos (Ember also makes a smart travel mug), then push a button on the bottom of the mug and the light in the base will blink blue while it connects.
 Within seconds, the mug was synced, and I was ready to start programming it to my desired temperature.

 How does the Ember mug work?

 The Ember mug draws its power from the saucer or coaster underneath it.
 That plate has a charging cord that plugs into your outlet and channels electricity into the base of the mug, which then heats your drink.
 You control the temperature using Ember’s app, which allows you to choose between a variety of settings or customize to your liking.